 All Teen Driver Challenge instructors are FDLE Certified Driving Instructors.

 - How old does a child have to be to participate?
 Can they participate with a learner’s permit?

-The Teen Driver Challenge was designed with the 16 to 19 year old age group in mind who already have their regular driver’s license.
-It is recommended that participants have 9 to 12 months of driving experience as the driving exercises are challenging.
+The Teen Driver Challenge was designed with the 15 to 19 year old age group in mind who have their permit or regular driver’s license.
+Drivers that participate must have 6 to 12 months of driving experience as the driving exercises are challenging.

 - What is the cost?

 The Teen Driver Challenge Course is free to participants.
 Due to the demand of the course we do require a $50 refundable deposit to hold a seat for the class.
 Deposit checks are returned during the classroom portion of the course.
 If your student does not attend, the check will become a donation to provide materials for future classes.

 - Who furnishes the vehicle for the training?

 The students will use their own vehicle while participating in the Teen Driver Challenge.